blarney-lang/blarney/README.md

 ## Example 10: Bit selection

-There are different flavours of bit selection, depending on whether the index (or indices) are type-level numbers or circuit-generation-time values:
+Bit selection is important when we want to extract a subset of bits out of a bit-vector.
+There are different flavours, depending on whether the index (or indices) are type-level numbers or circuit-generation-time values:

 For type-level indices, we provide functions